Solitude (Black Sabbath song)

 "Solitude" is a song by English heavy metal band Black Sabbath.
 It was first released on their 1971 album Master of Reality, and later as the B-side to the single, "Children of the Grave".

 Overview

-This song is about being depressed after breaking up with somebody.
-A delay effect was added to Ozzy Osbourne’s vocals on this song to provide the effect of a second vocal track.
+The song is about feeling depressed after breaking up with somebody.
+A delay effect was added to Ozzy’s vocals on the song to provide the effect of a second vocal track.
 This song features the multi-instrumental talents of guitarist Tony Iommi, who also plays flute and piano on the recording.

 Legacy

 On the Rolling Stones 500 Greatest Albums Of All Time, author Brett Schewitz wrote, "The song that surprised me most was 'Solitude.'
 Another quieter song, Ozzy's voice is the most beautiful I've ever heard it.
 I actually had to check that it was, in fact, him singing."

 Loudwire ranks "Solitude" in the top 30 (29th place) amongst all 79 songs made by Black Sabbath with singer Ozzy Osbourne.